donjajo/devfestse17_twitterbot/README.md

 ## License

-Na MIT License be this - go shine ya eyes for the [LICENSE.md](LICENSE.md)
+Na MIT License be this - go shine ya eyes for the [LICENSE](LICENSE) file

 ## Finally
 Much love from Naija!!! 🇳🇬 🇳🇬